 Settings

-The Intermediate Timer Event object has the following panels that contain settings:
+The Intermediate Timer Event object has the following configurable settings:

 Configuration panel